Some Special Features of a Rotating-Moving D$p$-Brane: Abstract

 \section{Abstract}

 Using the boundary string field theory (BSFT) techniques we study the boundary state and partition function for a dynamical (rotating-moving) D$p$-brane coupled to the electromagnetic and tachyonic background fields in superstring theory.
 By making use of the created partition function, the super BSFT action with a tachyonic field and Dirac-Born-Infeld type action will be constructed.
+By analyzing the obtained action interesting features will be revealed.

 {\it PACS numbers}: 11.25.-w; 11.25.Uv